 Most of your ongoing CCG strategies should align with the Momentum framework.
 For each area of Momentum (Purpose, Pathways and Mindset), provide a general overview and description of the work your institution has undertaken this past year, the results or outcomes of this work, your long-term goal for this strategy and any observations of lessons you have learned about this activity this year.

 In this section, reference your success strategies as they align with the Momentum Framework: Purposeful Choices, Transparent Pathways, Productive Academic Mindset.
 Specifically, we are hoping to learn what strategies and activities have been most and least effective in your context and why?
-Furthermore, describe how your institution has adjusted your completion activities over the past year and your plans for the coming year, especially if some of this work will change in response to the COVID –19
+Furthermore, describe how your institution has adjusted your completion activities over the past year and your plans for the coming year, especially if some of this work will change in response to the COVID –19 pandemic.

 Purposeful Choice